acneto/oop-is-a-mistake/README.md

-# Rethinking Object-Oriented Programming: Is It a Big Mistake?
+# OOP is a mistake.
+Simplicity is key.

 In recent years, the software development community has seen a spirited debate around the merits—and pitfalls—of object-oriented programming (OOP).
 While OOP has powered countless applications and remains a cornerstone of many codebases, a growing number of developers question whether its inherent complexities outweigh its benefits.